Kristina01111000/Drws_site/README.md

 - Write a summary blurb for each and send it to him
 - Check that the origin title is fixed on the site
 - Add the new license key for peepso
+-

+make a pdf for Basit showing the equations and the edits